ChatDeBlofeld/seafile-arm-docker-base/README.md

 ### Accessibility

 In bridge mode (default), some ports have to be published for the host to reach the services inside the container.
-By default, seahub runs on port `8000` and the file server on port `8082`.
+Seahub runs on port `8000` and the file server on port `8082`.

 ```
 -p 8000:8000 -p 8082:8082